NetFabric/NetFabric.Hyperlinq/README.md

 `NetFabric.Hyperlinq` uses SIMD implicitly to improve performance when possible, but many times it can only be done explicitly by calling specific operations.

 SIMD improves performance by performing the same operations simultaneously on multiple items.
-The number of items is specific to the CPU being used.
 The operation can only be performed if this number is met.
 This means that a remaining number of items has to be processed without SIMD.

 The items processed simultaneously are stored inside a [`System.Numerics.Vector`](https://docs.microsoft.com/en-us/dotnet/api/system.numerics.vector-1) structure.